This post may include affiliate links. Please read the disclosure at the bottom of our “About” page to learn more about our affiliate program.

 Most financial experts recommend that you have a separate savings account set aside specifically to cover emergencies.

 Called “emergency funds,” these savings accounts are meant to provide for life’s unexpected moments: An emergency root canal, a trip to the ER, new tires so you can get to and from work.
 In an ideal situation, you’d have three to six months’ worth of expenses socked away in your emergency fund so that you could weather an unexpected job loss.
-People who are self employed or work in volatile industries might want to have even more saved up—closer to a year’s worth of expenses.
+People who are self-employed or work in volatile industries might want to have even more saved up—closer to a year’s worth of expenses.
+Exactly how much you need will depend on your own financial situation.

 If that sounds like too much, don’t worry: If you were to cut your food waste down to zero for the year and dedicate all of that $1,600 to your emergency fund, you’d already by miles ahead of most Americans, who don’t even have $1,000 set aside for emergencies.
 Do this for just a few years, and you’ll be well on your way to hitting the three to six months’ expenses goal—simply by throwing away less food!